African All Stars Transfer News and Rumours: Everton's Gbamin closing in on CSKA Moscow move

 Mourinho targets Bailly reunion

-Jose Mourinho is looking reunite with Manchester United defender Eric Bailly at AS Roma.
+Jose Mourinho is looking to reunite with Manchester United defender Eric Bailly at AS Roma.

 Daily Mirror claims the Portuguese coach has turned his attention to the Ivorian centre-back after failing to secure a move for Arsenal’s Granit Xhaka in January.